Parents and Families FAQs

-Student medical records are housed in the Student Health Center and are strictly confidential.
+Student medical records are housed in the Center for Student Health and Well-Being and are strictly confidential.
 Student medical information is not released to parents, college officials or others without written authorization from the student.
 Student must complete and sign a Release of Health Information Form in order to authorize a release of their medical records to others.

 Many students make religious practice a part of college life.
 Many do not.
-Every week, our campus hosts a Presbyterian worship service, a Catholic mass, a Muslim prayer meeting, an Episcopal Eucharist and a Quaker meeting.
+Every week, for those who are interested, our campus hosts a Presbyterian worship service, a Catholic mass, a Muslim prayer meeting, an Episcopal Eucharist and a Quaker meeting.
 Shabbat services and Hillel Fellowship programming are also staples of our on-campus religious life.